-- g) Proponents of development adjacent to a woodland that is not considered a significant woodland shall be required to undertake an EIS for the purpose of assessing the feature's ecological functions. - b) Development proposals that involve the removal of a woodland that is not considered significant shall not be approved unless supported by an EIS that assesses Species at Risk, Significant Wildlife Habitat (which shall include an assessment of the presence of Bat Maternity Colony SWH), and the potential for woodland retention. - 9.
-Significant Valleylands - Any development or site alteration that occurs adjacent to a significant valleyland shall take place in a manner that preserves and protects, or where possible enhances, the linkage functions of that feature. - 10.
-Significant Wildlife Habitat - Proponents of development adjacent to any watercourse or water body that provides suitable habitat for turtles may be required to undertake an EIS for the purpose of assessing the area for the presence of Turtle Nesting Area Significant Wildlife Habitat. - b) Proponents of development on any lands in the Smithville Urban Area located east of Industrial Park Road and north of the railway line that bisects the Urban Area may be required to undertake an EIS for the purpose of assessing the subject lands for the presence of Raptor Wintering Area Significant Wildlife Habitat. - c) Where an EIS has identified the presence of significant wildlife habitat that is not already protected as a Core Area feature: - i. the significant wildlife habitat and any additional lands required to protect that habitat may be incorporated into the Smithville NHS as Core Areas by way of an amendment to this Official Plan; and - ii. until such time as this Official Plan has been amended to designate the significant wildlife habitat and any additional lands as Core Areas, the Township may ensure the protection of the habitat through development agreements, holding provisions, or any other methods at the Township's disposal that are considered appropriate.
+- a) Proponents of development adjacent to any watercourse or water body that provides suitable habitat for turtles may be required to undertake an EIS for the purpose of assessing the area for the presence of Turtle Nesting Area Significant Wildlife Habitat. - b) Proponents of development on any lands in the Smithville Urban Area located east of Industrial Park Road and north of the railway line that bisects the Urban Area may be required to undertake an EIS for the purpose of assessing the subject lands for the presence of Raptor Wintering Area Significant Wildlife Habitat. - c) Where an EIS has identified the presence of significant wildlife habitat that is not already protected as a Core Area feature: - the significant wildlife habitat and any additional lands required to protect that habitat may be incorporated into the Smithville NHS as Core Areas by way of an amendment to this Official Plan; and

-- d) For greater clarity, Policy No. 10.c) above may apply with respect to any significant wildlife habitat, including but not limited to those identified in Policies No. 10.a) and 10.b). - 11.
-Habitat of Endangered Species and Threatened Species - a) The proponent of any work or undertaking shall be responsible for consulting with the appropriate agencies and authorities regarding compliance with the Endangered Species Act, 2007 and with the regulations under that Act. - b) No development that proposes the demolition or removal of a barn, garage, outbuilding, culvert, or any other structure that might provide nesting for barn swallows shall be approved unless an appropriate study has been undertaken to assess the presence of barn swallows and barn swallow nests. - c) Proponents of development in or adjacent to any area that might provide suitable habitat for bobolinks or eastern meadowlarks may be required to undertake an appropriate study to assess the impacts of the proposed development with respect to the requirements of the Endangered Species Act, 2007 and the regulations under that Act. - d) Proponents of development involving the removal of trees or buildings may be required to undertake a bat survey, in consultation with the Ministry of the Environment, to assess the impacts of the proposed development with respect to the requirements of the Endangered Species Act, 2007 and the regulations under that Act. - e) The need for an EIS or other appropriate study to assess the impacts of proposed development on the habitat of endangered species and threatened species will be determined in consultation with the NPCA, the Ministry of the Environment, the Region, and any other appropriate review agency. - 12.
-Fish Habitat - a) Block Plans proposing development adjacent to a watercourse, water body, or headwater drainage feature may, as part of the required EIS, be required to determine whether fish habitat is present, to the satisfaction of the Township and the Region. - b) If fish habitat is present as determined in accordance with Policy No. 12.a), the applicable policies of this section shall apply to proposed development on adjacent land.
+- ii. until such time as this Official Plan has been amended to designate the significant wildlife habitat and any additional lands as Core Areas, the Township may ensure the protection of the habitat through development agreements, holding provisions, or any other methods at the Township's disposal that are considered appropriate. - d) For greater clarity, Policy No. 6.11.7.3.10.c) above may apply with respect to any significant wildlife habitat, including but not limited to those identified in Policies No. 6.11.7.3.10.a) and 6.11.7.3.10.b).

+11. Habitat of Endangered Species and Threatened Species

+- a) The proponent of any work or undertaking shall be responsible for consulting with the appropriate agencies and authorities regarding compliance with the Endangered Species Act, 2007 and with the regulations under that Act. - b) No development that proposes the demolition or removal of a barn, garage, outbuilding, culvert, or any other structure that might provide nesting for barn swallows shall be approved unless an appropriate study has been undertaken to assess the presence of barn swallows and barn swallow nests. - c) Proponents of development in or adjacent to any area that might provide suitable habitat for bobolinks or eastern meadowlarks may be required to undertake an appropriate study to assess the impacts of the proposed development with respect to the requirements of the Endangered Species Act, 2007 and the regulations under that Act. - d) Proponents of development involving the removal of trees or buildings may be required to undertake a bat survey, in consultation with the Ministry of the Environment, to assess the impacts of the proposed development with respect to the requirements of the Endangered Species Act, 2007 and the regulations under that Act. - e) The need for an EIS or other appropriate study to assess the impacts of proposed development on the habitat of endangered species and threatened species will be determined in consultation with the NPCA, the Ministry of the Environment, the Region, and any other appropriate review agency.

+12. Fish Habitat

-- 13. Areas of Natural and Scientific Interest - a) Should the Province or the Region identify an area of natural and scientific interest (ANSI) in the Smithville Urban Area, this Plan shall be amended to designate that area as a Core Area. - 14.
-Conceptual Buffers
+Block Plans proposing development adjacent to a watercourse, water body, or headwater drainage feature may, as part of the a) Should the Province or the Region identify an area of natural and scientific interest (ANSI) in the Smithville Urban Area, this Plan shall be amended to designate that area as a Core Area.